google/slo-generator/docs/providers/datadog.md

 different metric for each percentile representing the percentile value instead of the number of events in the percentile.

-This implementation has a couple advantages, like making it easy to query and graph the value of the 99th, 95p, or 50p percentiles; but it makes it effectively very hard to compute a standard SLI for it, since it's not possible to see how many requests fall in each bin; hence there is no way to know how
+This implementation has a couple of advantages, like making it easy to query and graph the value of the 99th, 95p, or 50p percentiles; but it makes it effectively very hard to compute a standard SLI for it, since it's not possible to see how many requests fall in each bin; hence there is no way to know how